yorickpeterse/zen-cms/README.md

 * Comments should be in English
 * The maximum width of each line should be no more than 90 columns, this makes it easier to read code in terminals or when using split view modes.
-* Big changes should always be added to the file "CHANGELOG.md".

 ## Community